influxdata/docs-v2/content/influxdb/v2.0/backup-restore/restore.md

 products: [oss]
 ---

-Use the `influx restore` command to restore backup data and metadata from InfluxDB OSS.

 {{% cloud %}}
 Restores **not supported in {{< cloud-name "short" >}}**.
 {{% /cloud %}}

+Use the `influx restore` command to restore backup data and metadata from InfluxDB OSS.

 - [Restore data with the influx CLI](#restore-data-with-the-influx-cli)
 - [Recover from a failed restore](#recover-from-a-failed-restore)

 InfluxDB moves existing data and metadata to a temporary location.
-If the restore fails, InfluxDB preserves existing data for recovery, otherwise this data is deleted.
+If the restore fails, InfluxDB preserves temporary data for recovery, otherwise this data is deleted.
-If the restore process fails, InfluxDB preserves the data in the temporary location.
 _See [Recover from a failed restore](#recover-from-a-failed-restore)._

 {{% note %}}